codio/site/source/docs/dashboard/create/orgcontacturl.html.md

 full_width: true
 ---

-If, you wish to set a contact URL for your students (e.g. you have a forum or LMS discussion area for them to use), you can do so in the following way:
+If you wish to set a contact URL for your students (e.g. you have a forum or LMS discussion area for them to use), you can do so in the following way:

 1. Click your name/gravatar, bottom of the left hand pane
 <img alt="profile" src="/img/docs/class_administration/profilepic.png" class="simple"/>